-In order to assist in the evaluation of the portfolios' performance, the City will use performance benchmarks for short-term and long-term portfolios.
+To assist in the evaluation of the portfolios' performance, the City will use performance benchmarks for short-term and long-term portfolios.
 The use of benchmarks will allow the City to measure its returns against other investors in the same markets.